Rhode Island Retirement Mandate: Providence and Warwick Employer Guide 2026 – RetirementMandate.com

 Rhode Island Compliance Deadlines

 Rhode Island’s mandate is being phased in by employer size.
-Larger employers faced earlier deadlines; businesses with 5–15 employees are in later waves.
+Larger employers (100+) face the first deadline — October 15, 2026; businesses with 5–49 employees follow in later waves through October 15, 2028.
 Don’t assume you’re not yet required to comply — check your deadline at our Rhode Island page and act now to avoid penalties.

 Rhode Island Employer Action Checklist